percona/everest-doc/docs/release-notes/Percona Everest 0.10.0 (2024-04-30).md

 ### Skipping TLS

 !!! warning
     It is not recommended to skip TLS.
-If it is necessary to skip TLS, it should be used with self-signed certificates only.
+If it is necessary to skip TLS, make sure to use it with self-signed certificates.

 With the introduction of Percona Everest 0.10.0, it is now possible to skip Transport Layer Security (TLS) while adding backup storage.